freedomofpress/securedrop/docs/install.md

 * `Email Address`: (blank)
 * `Comment`: SecureDrop Application PGP Key

-Click the arrow to expland `Advanced key options`.
+Click the arrow to expand `Advanced key options`.
 Change the `Key Strength` from 2048 to 4096.
 Then click Create.

 ![New PGP Key](/images/install/viewing4.jpg)